Project Qualification About the Project Qualification

 The Pearson Edexcel Level 3 Extended Project is a stand-alone qualification equivalent to half an A level.
 Learners create one project portfolio on a topic of their choice.

 Students can either choose an area that extends or expands on their current studies (by linking into one of their A levels) or, along with their teachers, choose a topic that they have a personal interest or passion in.

 Each of the four units offers a different type of project: a dissertation, an investigation or field study, a performance or an artefact.

 There are no exams.
-Instead, learners will produce one piece of coursework that will be marked by teachers at their school and then sent to Pearson to be moderated.
+Instead, students will complete one project that will be marked by teachers at their school and then sent to Pearson to be moderated.